alebairos/xfutebol/singleboard-manual.md

 ## The Ball
 - **Central to Gameplay**: The ball is moved across the board via various actions like passes and shots.
 - **Scoring**: A goal is scored when the ball is successfully moved into the opponent's goal tiles.

-## The Goaler Promotion
-- **Earning the Title**: Pieces are promoted to a Goaler after successfully scoring a goal.
-- **Enhanced Abilities**: A Goaler gains additional movement abilities, enhancing their effectiveness on the board.

-Understanding the strengths and limitations of each piece type, along with effective ball control, forms the basis of successful gameplay in "xfutebol."

-## The Goaler Promotion and Added Skills
-(move to the rule book)
-When a piece successfully scores a goal in "xfutebol," it is promoted to a Goaler, gaining enhanced abilities that make it more versatile and impactful on the board.

-### Enhanced Movement
-- **Additional Step**: A Goaler receives a +1 movement bonus to its weakest direction, enhancing its mobility and strategic value.
-This additional step allows the piece to cover more ground and adapt to different game situations more effectively.
-- **Examples**:
-  - A Defender, which by default moves 1 step forward, 1 to the sides, and 2 backward, can move 2 steps to the sides as a Goaler.
-  - A Midfielder, originally moving 2 steps to the sides, 1 forward, and 1 backward, gains the ability to move 2 steps forward.
-  - An Attacker, with a default movement of 2 steps forward, 1 backward, and 1 to the sides, can move 2 steps to the sides.

-### Enhanced Abilities
-- **Sprinting**: All Goalers, regardless of their original piece type, gain the ability to Sprint.
-This ability is particularly impactful for pieces like Defenders and Midfielders, who originally have more limited forward movement.
-- **Offensive and Defensive Flexibility**: The promotion to a Goaler enhances a piece's capabilities in both offensive and defensive plays, making it a more formidable presence on the board.

-The Goaler promotion is a key strategic element in "xfutebol."
-It rewards successful offensive plays with enhanced capabilities, encouraging players to pursue goal-scoring opportunities and effectively utilize their promoted pieces in various phases of the game.

 # 4. The Rule Book